-Covid-19 has been tough for all business.
+Covid-19 has been tough for all digital marketing agency and businesses.
 Regardless of the sector, each and every business in the world has been impacted in one way or another.
 Some may say that it’s the reality of a tragedy, whilst others have chosen to invest to increase their online visibility during a time of crisis.
-Whilst every business have gone through ups and downs in recent months, it has been too late for some with Thorntons the next business to announce the closure of all its stores.
+While every business have gone through ups and downs in recent months, it has been too late for some with Thorntons the next business to announce the closure of all its stores.

 So, here’s why brands that have been unsuccessful in their online innovation during Covid-19 are now seemingly failing.

 Over the last 12 months, we’ve seen several high street stores permanently close the doors to their shops as a sad, but very real, result of Covid-19.
 Some may say that it’s a result of the Pandemic, whilst others are sure that if said brands would have taken the early initiative to boost their online presence, they wouldn’t have been made redundant from our streets.
 Here’s just a handful of businesses impacted by the Pandemic:

 Earlier this year, Topshop alongside 3 other Arcadia retail brands confirmed that they would also be permanently closing their stores.
 Online fashion retailer, ASOS, came to the rescue, buying Topshop, Topman, Miss Selfridge and HIIT for £265m.